-"And that worked - for the first few rounds of copies.
-But then the resources dried up and the whole generation was lost.
-To be sure, the earlier three generations of probes did terraform thousands of worlds.
+"To be sure, the earlier three generations of probes did terraformed thousands of worlds.
 But in the end even the Nehemiah III probes succumbed to replication failure."

 Victor spoke up.
 "But we've solved that problem now.
 That's why each probe has its own ZPE.
 The probes can produce perfect copies of themselves from the stored patterns.
-Each copy will be analyzed on an atomic level to ensure perfection."
+Each copy will be analyzed on an atomic level to ensure complete perfection.
+The Nehemiah IV probes are going to work."

-"Have you solved the stability problem?"
+"Have you tested this technology?"
 Grimes asked.